Naitreey/notes-and-knowledge/cs/bigdata/hadoop/notes.rst

   1. HDFS client sends a request to the NameNode to create a new file in the filesystem's namespace.

-  2. NameNode returns a list of DataNodes to store data block according to replication factor.
+  2. NameNode returns a list of DataNodes (using replication target choosing algorithm) to store data block according to replication factor.

   3. File data is first divided into blocks and then splits into packets.
 The list of DataNodes forms a pipeline.